adam-p/adam-p.github.com/content/blog/2022-02-26-x-forwarded-for.md

 (Because I looked into it, I'll mention that it looks like they're _not_ falling victim to the ["multiple headers"](#multiple-headers) pitfall.
 It looks like they use Twisted and call `request.getHeader` to get the XFF value.
 The [Twisted source](https://github.com/twisted/twisted/blob/ebb2d360070e468981377b917e3a728ff4e6c7f6/src/twisted/web/http.py#L1068) for that method indicates that it returns the _last_ matching header.
 That could cause problems if you need the Nth-from-the-right header, but I think it's fine in this case.)

+### gorilla/handlers.ProxyHeaders

+[Section added 2022-03-27. u/Genesis2001 [asked about this](https://old.reddit.com/r/golang/comments/toynmv/rfc_get_the_real_client_ip_the_right_ways/i28ibey/) on Reddit, so I looked at the code and figured I should add some comments here.]

+[Gorilla](https://github.com/gorilla) is a Go web toolkit.
+It's most known for its router, [gorilla/mux](https://github.com/gorilla/mux).
+It has a [`ProxyHeaders` middleware](https://pkg.go.dev/github.com/gorilla/handlers#ProxyHeaders) for handling XFF (that is intended for general consumption, not just for gorilla/mux users).

+`ProxyHeaders` ([source](https://github.com/gorilla/handlers/blob/v1.5.1/proxy_headers.go#L43)) is deficient in a number of ways, but at least it has a warning that the user's first reverse proxy must strip out the headers being checked before adding them back in.
+So it's good that it has that warning, but that requirement means that a) it won't be usable for a lot of users, and b) it will be misused by a lot of users.

+Let's touch on the problems that are legitimately mitigated by stripping the headers:
+* It's taking the leftmost XFF and `Forwarded` values.
+* It's checking `X-Forwarded-For` and then `X-Real-IP` and then `Forwarded`.
+So it has the ["default list"](#a-default-list-of-places-to-look-for-the-client-ip-makes-no-sense) problem.
+* It's using `X-Forwarded-Host` to replace `r.Host`.
+So that's a new spoofable thing.
+* It's using `X-Forwarded-Proto`-then-`X-Forwarded-Scheme`-then-`Fowarded` to replace `r.URL.Scheme`.
+Another new spoofable thing.

+It's [using comma-space](https://github.com/gorilla/handlers/blob/d453effd20e6817a8acfd9d278dadd21371da0ba/proxy_headers.go#L74) to parse `X-Forwarded-For`, contrary to RFC 2616.
+So it can set `r.RemoteAddr` to an IP like "1.1.1.1,10.1.1.1", etc. It's also not trimming the result, and I _think_ the LWS rules of RFC 2616 mean that there can be spaces before the comma, so `ProxyHeaders` can also end up with strings like `"<space>1.1.1.1<space>"`.

+It also doesn't support any single-IP headers besides `X-Real-IP`, which limits its general utility.

+(And I keep wondering why stripping XFF at the first reverse proxy makes sense.
+If you have that much control -- e.g., if you're using Nginx -- you should instead just set `X-Real-IP` and let XFF behave the way it's intended to.)

 ## Advanced and theoretical pitfalls and attacks

 I've talked a lot about two attacks on rate limiters: avoiding being limited and exhausting server memory.
 I've done this because rate limiters are what led me to this topic and because causing a map of IPs to fill memory was an obvious danger in many implementations.